-Survey data will be collected from clinicians involved within inotrope decision-making during cardiac surgeries and in the postoperative period.
-Clinicians will include cardiac surgeons, anaesthetists, critical care physicians, nurses, and cardiologists across multiple institutions.
-Institutions will be identified and selected in order to capture diversity in characteristics such as geographic location, affiliation (i.e., academic, community), and case volume, as well as diversity in inotrope practices as determined from Phase 1 [20].
-While a priori survey sample sizes that mitigate bias are difficult to justify, an estimated 7-15 complete surveys per survey item is anticipated for consistently providing descriptive statistics, and validation practices (e.g., assessing convergent validity across items) can further inform an empirical subject-to-item ratio

-[21,22].
-Survey invitations and participation reminders will be distributed via email to local practice leads for respective distribution.
-By engaging local practice leads in survey distribution, survey response rates will be enhanced while ensuring the communication of research rationale and assurance of anonymity between clinicians and research team members.
+Survey data will be collected from clinicians involved in inotrope decision-making during cardiac surgeries and in the postoperative period.
+Clinicians will include cardiac surgeons, anaesthetists, critical care physicians, nurses and cardiologists across multiple institutions.
+Institutions will be identified and selected in order to capture diversity in characteristics such as geographic location, affiliation (ie, academic, community) and case volume, as well as diversity in inotrope practices as determined from phase I.20 While a priori survey sample sizes that mitigate bias are difficult to justify, an estimated 7-15 complete surveys per survey item are anticipated for consistently providing descriptive statistics, and validation practices (eg, assessing convergent validity across items) can further inform an empirical subject-to-item ratio.
+21 22 Survey invitations and participation reminders will be distributed via email to local practice leads for respective distribution.
+By engaging local practice leads in survey distribution, and similar by copyright, survey response rates will be enhanced while ensuring the communication of research rationale and assurance of anonymity between clinicians and research team members.